sybrew/the-seo-framework/readme.txt

 		* TODO Logo upload has been added for Open Graph.
 			* Current customizer logo settings are still (too) theme-specific.
 			* The output will still fall back to the customizer logo when not set.
+		* SEO title placeholders and counters now update when:
+		 	* Changing post visibility (private, protected, public).
+			* Changing the page title.
+			* Note that the example is not a perfect analogy.
+Sanitation is a complex process and sending it back-and-forth through AJAX can be heavy on the server.
 	* **Changed:**
 		* Schema breadcrumbs now have their IDs reset.
 They have an URL fragment attached (e.g. `example.com/#schemaorg-bcl`).
 			* This is to prevent ID collision with generated scripts from other plugins, like WooCommerce 3.0+.